zepben/edith-sdk/README.md

 By default, it will stop allocating NMI names once it uses up all provided names, unless `allow_duplicate_customers` is set to `True`.
 This allocator also removes an existing NMI on each usage point it adds a NMI to, if there exists one.

+If a `CustomerConsumerClient` was provided to `create_synthetic_feeder`, this function will take into account the `Customer`s `kind` when distributing NMI's, and only `Customer`s with a `kind` of `residential`, `UNKNOWN`, `other`, and `residentialFarmService` will be considered.

-Example: A synthetic feeder is created on a feeder with 5 usage points: UP1, UP2, UP3, UP4, and UP5.
+Example: A synthetic feeder is created on a feeder with 5 `residential` usage points: UP1, UP2, UP3, UP4, and UP5.
 The allocator is a `usage_point_proportional_allocator(proportion=60, edith_customers=["A", "B", "C"])`.
 One possible result of the allocation is for UP5 to receive name "A", UP2 to receive name "B", and UP3 to receive name "C".
 UP1 and UP4 would not be modified in this case.